-■ NOTE: Proper maintenance of this ATV is important for optimum performance.
+the ATV is important for optimum performance.
 Follow the Maintenance Schedule and all ensuing maintenance instructions/information.

 If, at any time, abnormal noises, vibrations, or improper functioning of any component of this ATV is detected, DO NOT OPERATE THE ATV.
 Take the ATV to an authorized Arctic Cat ATV dealer for inspection and adjustment or repair.